Better Way Charter

 - The violation of people’s inalienable rights and freedoms*

-- Profit, power and influence coming before the well-being of people
+- Profit, power and influence coming before the well-being of people and planet

 * freedom of speech, freedom of movement, freedom of assembly, the right to free and informed consent, the right to bodily integrity, and that everyone is innocent before proven guilty.